 Historic style, modern technology: Electrical appliances blend harmoniously into a kitchen with an art deco look - if you use a few tricks:

-Tip: Round shapes look particularly harmonious.
+Tip: Round shapes have a particularly harmonious effect.